ScaledAgileDevOps/SADMF/content/Roles/_index.md

 ## Chief Signals Officer (CSO)

-This senior executive is responsible for tracking and reporting our adherence to the plan.
+This senior executive is responsible for tracking and reporting our adherence to the plan by publishing the [Feature Completion Ratio](/metrics/#feature-completion-ratio) daily.

 ## Code Standards Enforcement Team (CSET)